-The numbers used in the calculation of the current ratio are highlighted in the balance sheet shown.
+The numbers used in the calculation are highlighted in the balance sheet shown.
 In the above example the current assets are 680 and the current liabilities are 425.

-Using the current ratio equation the ratio is calculated as follows:
+Using the current ratio equation the calculation is as follows:

 The current ratio is reported on the ratios page of the financial projections template and should be monitored to ensure that it shows a value which is improving over time and is at least equal to one.

-While an increasing current ratio can indicate increasing liquidity, a ratio which is too high implies a lot of funds are tied up in accounts receivables, inventories or as cash.
+While an increasing value can indicate increasing liquidity, a value which is too high implies a lot of funds are tied up in accounts receivables, inventories or as cash.
 It is generally accepted that funds tied up in this way earn very little or nothing for the business.

 The current ratio is one of many financial ratio formulas used to analyse accounting financial statements.